Have you ever said to yourself My kid(s) have too many toys?

 Here are the benefits of using toy rotation:

-1. Increased play time & creativity – when children have fewer toys you will find that their creative play will increase.
-Children can get overwhelmed with too many toys.
-Decreasing the amount of toys helps foster more playtime.
+- Increased play time and creativity—When children have fewer toys, their creative play will increase.
+Too many toys can overwhelm children, so decreasing the number of toys helps foster more playtime.

-2. Less mess & less stress – When you use the toy rotation system you are in control of how many toys and what toys.
-Which means clean up time will decrease.
-The frustration you consistently feel will decline tremendously.
+- Less mess and less stress—When you use the toy rotation system, you are in control of how many toys you have and what toys you have.
+This means clean-up time will decrease, and the frustration you consistently feel will decline tremendously.

-3. Better sharing & caring – If there is one thing I noticed having used this toy rotation system.
-Kids will share more and take care of their toys.
+- Better sharing and caring—If there is one thing I noticed after using this toy rotation system, it is that kids will share more and take care of their toys.

-I learned about toy rotation back when my ADHD daughter was young around 2012.
-You see ADHD children are naturally very disorganized.
-Not to mention the short attention spans and forgetfulness.
+I learned about toy rotation when my ADHD daughter was young, around 2012.
+You see, ADHD children with ADHD are naturally very disorganized.
+Not to mention short attention spans and forgetfulness.

 Our psychologist explained how clearing out toys and keeping them under wraps would be more beneficial to our daughter.
-He explained how it caused her to stress out when we asked her to clean up.
+He explained how asking her to clean up caused her to stress out.
 It was a tension point for us and stressful to her.
-But her struggle mentally was that she was unable to figure out how to begin to organize.
+But her mental struggle was that she was unable to figure out how to begin to organize.

-The growing frustration of toys all around the house is common for many parents though.
+The growing frustration of toys around the house is common for many parents, though.

 Kelly from happyyouhappyfamily.com has this phenomenal post and ultimate guide on creating your own toy rotation.
 Her guide is thorough and so easy to follow.